vstinner/misc/cpython/pep-opaque-c-api.rst

   PyPy cpyext, no more expensive conversions.
 * It is possible to have multiple handles pointing to the same object.
-  It helps to better track the object lifetime and makes the PyPy implementation easier.
+  It helps to better track the object lifetime and makes the PyPy implementation simpler.
 PyPy doesn't use reference counting but a tracing garbage collector.
 When the PyPy GC moves objects in memory, handles don't change!
 HPy uses an array mapping handle to objects: only this array has to be updated.
 It is way more efficient.
-* The Python runtime is free to modify deep internals compared to CPython.
+* The Python runtime is free to modify deeply internals compared to CPython.
 Many optimizations become possible: see `Optimize CPython`_ section.
 * It is easy to add a debug wrapper to add checks before and after the